JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 We consider each of these sections in turn.

 The description section states that this is a linear mixed model in which the parameters have been estimate by maximum likelihood (ML).
-The formula argument is displayed for later reference.
+The model formula is displayed for later reference.

-The display of a model fit by maximum likelihood (ML) provides several other model-fit statistics such as Akaike's Information Criterion [@saka:ishi:kita:1986], Schwarz's Bayesian Information Criterion [@schw:1978], the log-likelihood at the parameter estimates, and negative twice the log-likelihood, which is the estimation criterion transformed to the scale of the *deviance*.
+The display of a model fit by maximum likelihood provides several model-fit statistics such as Akaike's Information Criterion [@saka:ishi:kita:1986], Schwarz's Bayesian Information Criterion [@schw:1978], the log-likelihood at the parameter estimates, and negative twice the log-likelihood, which is the estimation criterion transformed to the scale of the *deviance*.
 For linear mixed models we refer to `-2 loglik` as the value of the *objective* because this is the value that is minimized during the optimization phase of fitting the model.
 To evaluate the *deviance* we should subtract the value of this criterion at a *saturated* or baseline model but it is not clear how to define such a baseline model in these cases.

-However, it is still possible to perform *likelihood ratio tests* of different models fit to the same data using the difference in the minimized objectives, because it is the same as the difference in the deviances.
+However, it is still possible to perform [likelihood ratio tests](https://en.wikipedia.org/wiki/Likelihood-ratio_test) of different models fit to the same data using the difference in the minimized objectives, because this difference is the same as the difference in the deviances.
 (Recall that a ratio of likelihoods corresponds to a difference in log-likelihoods.)

 The third section is the table of estimates of parameters associated with the random effects.